mueller91/mueller91.github.io/_pages/about.md

 I am a computer science PhD student at Technical University of Munich, and work as a deep learning security expert at Fraunhofer AISEC.
 My research interests include
-- deep learning for text-to-speech synethesis
+- deep learning for <a href="projects/creation/"> text-to-speech synethesis </a>
-- deep learning for automated spoofing detection
+- deep learning for <a href="projects/detection/"> automated spoofing detection </a>
-- security of machine learning, especially adversarial data poisoning attacks
+- security of machine learning, especially adversarial data poisoning attacks and <a href="projects/labelfix"> Correctness of ML-Dataset </a>

 I'm also interested in teaching, see
 - my courses at technical unversity of munich, and